Thapathali Campus: History

-In the presence of Late King Mahendra, Late Dr. Heinrich lubk, President of Federal Republic of Germany inaugurated Technical Institute (TTI) on 29th of Falgun 2023 B.S.
+In the presence of Late King Mahendra, Late Dr. Heinrich Lübke, President of Federal Republic of Germany inaugurated Technical Institute (TTI) on 29th of Falgun 2023 B.S.
 The Technical Training Institute(TTI) offered mid-level manpower course in mechanical engineering, automobile engineering, electrical engineering and mechanical drafting beginning.
 With the assistance from the Government of Federal republic of Germany, Technical Training Institute Project (TTIP) was established in Nepal in 2019 B.S., with the sole objective of producing trained trade persons and technicians needed for the development of the country.
 TTI started three years vocational training in mechanical, automobile and electrical trades for S.L.C. graduates from 2022 B.S. to 2024 B.S.
 At the meantime, the three years course in mechanical drafting was transferred to Pulchowk, IOE.

-From 2029 B.S. this Technical Training Institute (TTI) was renamed as Thapathali Campus under Tribhuvan University (T.U.) and known as Institute of Engineering, Thapathali Campus thereafter.
-Campus started diploma in mechanical engineering and diploma in automobile engineering 2043 B.S. and later on, diploma in electronics engineering and diploma computer engineering started from 2058 B.S.
+From 2029 B.S. this Technical Training Institute (TTI) was renamed as Thapathali Campus under Tribhuvan University (T.U.) and is known as Institute of Engineering, Thapathali Campus thereafter.
+Campus started diploma in mechanical engineering and diploma in automobile engineering since 2043 B.S.
+Later, diploma in electronics engineering and diploma computer engineering started from 2058 B.S.

-According to the policy of Institute of Engineering (IOE), campus introduce bachelor in Industrial engineering in 2062 B.S., bachelor in Civil engineering in 2066 B.S., bachelor in electronics and communication engineering in 2067 B.S., bachelor in mechanical engineering in 2068 B.S., by stopping new intakes in any diploma courses from 2070 B. S. Again, Campus has intake bachelor in architecture and master in earthquake engineering in 2071 B.S., bachelor in automobile engineering in 2072 B.S. and master in mechanical design & manufacturing in 2073 B.S. also.
+According to the policy of Institute of Engineering (IOE), campus introduce Bachelor in Industrial engineering in 2062 B.S., Bachelor in Civil engineering in 2066 B.S., Bachelor in Electronics and Communication engineering in 2067 B.S., Bachelor in Mechanical engineering in 2068 B.S., by stopping new intakes in all the diploma courses from 2070 B. S. Recently, campus has started intake in Bachelor in Architecture and Master in Earthquake engineering since 2071 B.S., Bachelor in Automobile engineering since 2072 B.S. and Master in Mechanical design & Manufacturing since 2073 B.S.

-The existing infrastructures, human resources moreover fulfill the requirement of diploma level courses.
-There is an utmost need of renovation restructuring the existing infrastructures and human resources to stabilize the bachelor programs and also to address the growing demands.
-To sustain the restructuring and complete it, and to aggressively move forward to achieve higher levels of excellence with the intent of becoming one of the engineering campus in the nation, a comprehensive restructuring document is necessary.
-Creating a plan involves listening to many ideas from stake holders, assembling the ideas into a framework that support the mission and vision of the campus.

-The Future Plan

-This Campus is constructed on 32 ropanis of land, which is not fully sufficient for an Engineering Campus.
-So, the campus was seeking for land for additional Programs.
-Now, Nepal Government, Ministry of Physical Infrastructure & Transportation have planned to construct fly over bridge from Maitighar to Tripureswor above Thapathali campus.
-So the campus has to shift to another place.

-In this regard, Campus has demanded land with Tribhuvan University near Ring Road, Balkhu.
-It has submitted proposal demanding 250 ropani land.
-It is under process.
-After the decision of TU, the campus is developing & constructing the infrastructures in Balkhu near TU.